COST03-BP05 Configure billing and cost management tools - Cost Optimization Pillar

 • Allow team-based access to tools: Configure your accounts and create groups that have access to the required cost and usage reports for their consumptions and use AWS Identity and Access Management to control access to the tools such as AWS Cost Explorer.
 These groups must include representatives from all teams that own or manage an application.
 This certifies that every team has access to their cost and usage information to track their consumption.

 • Configure AWS Budgets: Configure AWS Budgets on all accounts for your workloads.
-Set budgets for the overall account spend, and budgets for the workloads by using tags.
+Set budgets for the overall account spend, and budgets for the workloads by using tags and cost categories.
 Configure notifications in AWS Budgets to receive alerts for when you exceed your budgeted amounts, or when your estimated costs exceed your budgets.

 Resources